Waukegan Park District Green Initiatives

 The Bowen Park ravine system has been a significant tour site for The Nature Conservancy, Garden Clubs of America, Chicago Wilderness Natural Areas Management team and their Corporate Counsel, and is a site for the Chicago Botanic Garden Plants of Concern training.
 The College of Lake County uses Bowen Park as their ravine laboratory for their Natural Areas Management Certificate Program, and Lake Forest College uses it in their Environmental and Health related fieldwork curriculums.
 Bowen Park will be a part of the national Natural Area Managers Site tours for the October 2013 conference in Chicago.

 Because the Bowen Park ravines are a high quality urban nature sanctuary, we are asking the public to stay on the paths when exploring and enjoying this special place.
-Over the next two years, paths will be upgraded and interpretive signage will be added that identifies some of the special plants and animals that make their homes in the ravine.
 Another reason to stay on the paths is personal safety.
 Natural areas abound with poison ivy and animals that nest on the ground including bees.
 Please help us preserve this special area!

 The Waukegan Park District wished to add a series of family programs that would support the acquisition of good nutritional habits and the exploration of nature.
 A children’s garden was determined to be a fun, hands on method of engaging families outdoors in growing their own food and adding fresh foods to their diets.
 Because of their interest in sustainability, the Waukegan Park District approached Midwest Generation, now NRG Energy, for assistance with the children’s garden.
 Employees from Midwest Generation built and installed the learning circle benches, demonstration box, garden containers and worm box.
 Plantings by campers and families participating programs tend the boxes throughout the growing season.
 The Children’s Garden provides a special place for the Waukegan Park District’s nature based programming thanks to the continued support of NRG Energy.
 Thank you NRG Energy!